What we do

 The creation of the award was motivated by Stelios’s goal of not only supporting disabled entrepreneurs, but also raising awareness of the skills and inventiveness of those with disabilities.

 Growing up, he was given a life expectancy of 30.
 Refusing to accept this, he is now 31 and looking to expand his business further.
-The Stelios Award would provide funding to develop a new business plan, hire new staff and buy medical equipment to allow Ben to work more comfortably.
+The Stelios Award will provide funding to develop a new business plan, hire new staff and buy medical equipment to allow Ben to work more comfortably.

 Norma Baillie — PrioritEyes